 Explorer 4-6 Windows: Correct

-Explorer 4 Mac: Incorrect, same as hidden
+Explorer 4 Mac: Incorrect, same as hidden.

 Explorer 5 Mac: Correct, but it's difficult to evade a horizontal scrollbar.
-It has,
+It has, however, strange bugs when you use an overflow: auto on an element in a nested table.

 Opera 5: Incorrect, same as visible.